vlad-onis/vlad-onis.github.io/_posts/2023-12-01-refactoring-turbine.md

 ```

 In the Annex below you can find the entire code of my main file so you can go through it once more and test it for yourself.

+## Next steps
+There is still a lot left to do.

+* We want to be able to configure turbine from outside through config files
+* Rethink the component design a bit decoupling responsibilities a bit more by adding a Path Resolver
+* We want to stop having a series turbine and move forward to a parallel turbine (electronics joke lol 📺).
+But in all seriousness turbine is now single threaded so to wrap it up we'll need to load test it and parallelise it

 ## Outro